Genentech/Isosceles_Paper/README.md

 cd ..
 ```

-Prepare input data for the analysis using (Note: this script also contains
+Prepare input data for the analysis using:
-information about manually downloading data from EGA):
 ```bash
 cd input_data
 bash run.sh